Snowflake-Labs/sfguide-declarative-pipelines-dynamic-tables/README.md

-# sfguide-declarative-pipelines-dynamic-tables# Declarative Pipelines with Snowflake Dynamic Tables
+# Declarative Pipelines with Snowflake Dynamic Tables

 This lab demonstrates building a declarative data pipeline using Snowflake Dynamic Tables with incremental refresh capabilities, monitoring, and querying via Snowflake Intelligence.